-- •front
+- · front

-- •bonnet
+- bonnet

-- •windshield
+- windshield

-- •left side
+- left_side

-- •x (LabelledPointUndirectedGraph or PointCloud or ndarray) The input labelled point graph, pointcloud, subclass of those or array to label.
-If a pointcloud is passed, then only the connectivity information is propagated to the pointcloud (a subclass of PointCloud may be returned). - •return_mapping (bool, optional) Only applicable if a PointCloud or Returns the mapping dictionary which maps labels to inndarray is passed. dices into the resulting PointCloud (which is then used to for building a LabelledPointUndirectedGraph.
+- x (LabelledPointUndirectedGraph or PointCloud or ndarray) The input labelled point graph, pointcloud, subclass of those or array to label.
+If a pointcloud is passed, then only the connectivity information is propagated to the pointcloud (a subclass of PointCloud may be returned). - return_mapping (bool, optional) Only applicable if a PointCloud or ndarray is passed.
+Returns the mapping dictionary which maps labels to indices into the resulting PointCloud (which is then used to for building a LabelledPointUndirectedGraph.
 This parameter is only provided for internal use so that other labellers can piggyback off one another.

-(LabelledPointUndirectedGraph x labelled or PointCloud) If LabelledPointUndirectedGraph was passed, a LabelledPointUndirectedGraph is returned.
+- If a LabelledPointUndirectedGraph was passed, a LabelledPointUndirectedGraph is returned.
 This labelled pointgraph will contain specific labels and these labels may refer to sub-pointclouds with specific connectivity information.